 The City is planning for a new police station that will include an Emergency Coordination Center (ECC) to replace the current makeshift 300-square-foot meeting room serving this role.
 Like many local jurisdictions around the country, the City was underprepared for the global pandemic and remains inadequately prepared to handle other major emergency incidents.
 The ECC will support the community by providing resources, coordinating communications and advance warnings, prioritizing response during an emergency, and implementing recovery programs.
 The ECC is anticipated to include over 1,440 square feet of mission-critical equipment, including: radios, an emergency generator, state-of-the-art technologies, and systems, and more.

-The City seeks federal funding for equipment to develop a new ECC that better serves the community in times of crisis.
-COLLEGE STREET CORRIDOR IMPROVEMENTS The College Street corridor carries an estimated 32,000 vehicles each day and is the primary north south link connecting the City, as well as other Thurston County communities.
-The corridor serves as a vital access point to local schools, services, and multimodal transportation options for many, including several low-income communities.
+The City is seeking federal funding for equipment to develop a new ECC that better serves the community in times of crisis.

+2. COLLEGE STREET CORRIDOR SAFETY IMPROVEMENTS

+The College Street corridor carries an estimated 32,000 vehicles each day and is the primary north south link connecting the City, as well as other Thurston County communities.
+The corridor serves as a vital access point to local schools, services, and multimodal transportation options for many, including several lowincome communities.
 College Street has over 130 driveways, many T-sections and inefficient four-way intersections that result in serious vehicle safety hazards.
 Other users of the corridor (including elementary school children traveling to school) face narrow sidewalks, the absence of bike infrastructure, and a scarcity of welcoming infrastructure that compounds these safety challenges.

 The City intends to apply for a RAISE grant again and is evaluating other federal funding opportunities such as a Safe Streets for All implementation grant.

-I-5 CORRIDOR FROM TUMWATER TO MOUNTS ROAD AND THE NISOUALLY RIVER DELTA
+3. I-5 CORRIDOR FROM TUMWATER TO MOUNTS ROAD AND THE NISQUALLY RIVER DELTA

 Interstate 5 (I-5) is the lifeline of commerce, transportation, and Joint Base Lewis McChord's (JBLM) mission readiness in the Puget Sound Region.
-However, the current I-5 design impedes critical ecological functions of the Nisqually River Delta critical to salmon survival, is at risk of being flooded by the Nisqually River resulting in national security concerns, and is inadequate to meet the growing commerce and transportation demands In 2022, the Washington State Legislature recognized the need to address the challenges of this corridor and allocated \$75 million in the Move Ahead Washington package specifically for planning of the Nisqually River delta (Mounts Road to Marvin Road) portion of the corridor.
+However, the current design of I-5 impedes critical ecological functions of the Nisqually River Delta critical to salmon survival, is at risk of being flooded by the Nisqually River resulting in national security concerns, and is inadequate to meet the growing commerce and transportation demands of our state.

+In 2022, the Washington State Legislature recognized the need to address the challenges of this corridor and allocated \$75 million in the Move Ahead Washington package specifically for planning of the Nisqually River delta (Mounts Road to Marvin Road) portion of the corridor.

 The City remains committed to long-term solutions along this corridor, which is essential to the state's environmental, commerce, and transportation priorities, as well JBLM's mission readiness.
-The City continues to work with local partners to advocate for advancement of this project as a unified voice and recognizes the need for federal investments.
-POLICY POSITIONS SUPPORT BUILD AMERICA, BUY AMERICA leaving many projects out of consideration or unable to move forward as procuring eligible components is time consuming and can become cost prohibitive.
-City urges efforts to provide increased BABA flexibility for infrastructure projects. - that met the City's needs and BABA requirements.
-This resulted in removing Type II chargers from the federal project with the City assuming the cost of this - The City estimates that BABA requirements could double the cost of materials for the upcoming Lacey Police Station.
-This SEPTIC-TO-SEWER CONVERSION PROGRAM
+The City is continuing to work with local partners to advocate for advancement of this project as a unified voice and recognizes the need for federal investments.

+FUTURE PROJECTS